 Proxy environment variables let cURL reuse the same outbound proxy across ad hoc requests, shell sessions, and short scripts without repeating --proxy on every command.
-That keeps proxy routing consistent and makes it easier to switch a shell between direct and proxied traffic.
+They are most useful when a terminal session needs to send several requests through the same controlled egress path.

 When cURL starts a transfer, it checks proxy variables that match the request scheme. http_proxy handles HTTP URLs, HTTPS_PROXY or https_proxy handles HTTPS URLs, ALL_PROXY provides a fallback when no scheme-specific proxy is set, and NO_PROXY bypasses selected hosts, domains, or IP ranges.
 The --proxy option overrides the proxy address from the environment, while NO_PROXY still forces matching destinations to go direct.

-Because these variables affect every matching cURL request in the current shell, test them with --verbose before depending on them in scripts or shell startup files.
-Use lowercase http_proxy for HTTP, keep NO_PROXY entries exact, and note that CIDR matching in NO_PROXY requires curl 7.86.0 or newer.
+Because these variables affect every matching cURL request in the current shell, test them with -q -sS -v before depending on them in scripts or shell startup files.
+Use lowercase http_proxy for HTTP, write NO_PROXY entries deliberately as hostnames, domain suffixes, IP addresses, or CIDR ranges, and note that CIDR matching requires curl 7.86.0 or newer.
 The proxy and service names below are masked examples that keep the routing pattern realistic without exposing live infrastructure.

 For HTTP, use lowercase http_proxy.
 On case-sensitive systems, an uppercase-only HTTP_PROXY export is ignored.